Last Updated on December 10, 2021

-If you are a music lover, you’ll love Brisbane, which was named as one of the Top 5 hot spots for music by Billboard Magazine.
+If you are a music lover, you’ll have to visit Brisbane, which was named as one of the Top 5 hot spots for music by Billboard Magazine!
 There are more bars, pubs and music clubs in Brisbane than anywhere else in the world and the city’s live music scene is fantastic.
 For some great live music events, head to Max Watts, The Triffid, The Tivoli, The Zoo, and The Underdog Pub Co.

 Scenic Moreton Bay

 Brisbane sits in the center of Moreton Bay, which is a paradise for wildlife lovers.
 Here you find beautiful sandy beaches and you have the chance for breathtaking wildlife sightings: turtles, whales and dolphins are spotted here regularly!
 365 islands are scattered across the bay, which stretches from the Gold Coast to Caloundra, and the most popular ones are Moreton Island, where people head to feed dolphins, and North Stradbroke Island, which is known for its good surf and pretty beaches.

 Photo credit: All images used under Flickr’s Creative Commons license.
 1) Brisbane River by Aristocrats-Hats; 2) GOMA by Sonia; 3) Brisbane by night by Ben; 4) Nudgee Beach by Aristocrats-Hats ; 5) Brisbane Music by PeterTea;